koenrane/KR-new-site/content/set-up-for-success-insights-from-naive-set-theory.md

 Functions $f:X\to Y$ are _just_ **static sets** of ordered pairs $\{(x,f(x)):x \in X\}$ .
 They are _not_ dynamic indexing functions, they do _not_ perform efficient lookup, please do _not_ waste an hour of your life trying to figure out how you could do such a thing within the simple machinery afforded by set theory up to that point.

-This is one of those [things that Nate talked about](https://www.lesswrong.com/posts/uX3HjXo6BWos3Zgy5/the-mechanics-of-my-recent-productivity) - how skipping over just one word a few chapters prior can cause you to waste hours.
+[Nate talked about this failure mode](https://www.lesswrong.com/posts/uX3HjXo6BWos3Zgy5/the-mechanics-of-my-recent-productivity) - how skipping over just one word a few chapters prior can cause you to waste hours.
 During my confusion, I knew this was probably the case, but I still couldn't manage to immediately overcome my intuitions of what a function should be.
 This is one reason I'm open to working through the [MIRI Research Guide](https://intelligence.org/research-guide/#two) with others.

 ## Families